couchbaselabs/docs-ng/content/couchbase-lite/cbl-ios/cbl-ios-4100-databases.markdown

 ##### Extracting and Building the Database

 By default, the local database is in the `Application Support` directory tree of the app you used to create the database.
-The main database file has a `.touchdb` extension.
+The main database file has a `.cblite` extension.
 If your database has attachments, you also need the **_databasename_ attachments** directory that's adjacent to it.

 Add the database file and the corresponding attachments directory to your Xcode project.
 If you add the attachments folder, make sure that in the **Add Files** sheet you select the **Create folder references for any added folders** radio button, so that the folder structure is preserved; otherwise, the individual attachment files are all added as top-level bundle resources.

 ##### Installing the Database

-When your app launches, after creating a `CBLDatabase` instance for its database, it needs to check whether the database exists.
+After your app launches and creates a `CBLDatabase` instance for its database, it needs to check whether the database exists.
 If the database does not exist, copy it from the app bundle.
 The code looks like this:

     CBLManager* dbManager = [[CBLManager sharedInstance] init];